-Students wishing to file grievances on academic issues should submit written appeals to the academic appeals committee, which may be done through the dean of adult studies office.
+Students wishing to file grievances on academic issues should submit written appeals to the academic appeals committee, which may be done through the assistant dean's office.

-Academic grievances concerning a faculty member or an adult studies course should be directed to the dean of adult studies.
+Academic grievances concerning a faculty member or a course should be directed to the assistant dean.